-WIOA replaced the Workforce Investment Act of 1998 and amended Wagner Peyser, the Adult Education and Family Literacy Act and the Rehabilitation Act.
-These three programs are now WIOA Title I core partners.
+WIOA is implemented in GOWB in coordination with Wagner-Peyser, the Adult Education and Family Literacy Act and the Rehabilitation Act.
+The three programs WIOA Title I core partners, as well as with the other legislative one stop partners.
 WIOA emphasizes and promotes:

 - Coordination and integration among workforce programs

-- > Sector strategies, career pathways, and regionalism
+- Sector strategies, career pathways, and regionalism

-- > Alignment of workforce programs and partners
+- Alignment of workforce programs and partners

 - Accountability and transparency

-- > The strategic role of state and local workforce boards
+- The strategic role of state and local workforce boards

-- > Enhanced services to job seekers and employers
+- Enhanced services to job seekers and employers

 - Work-based training

 - Access to "high quality" training

 - Access to services for the otherwise abled

 - Services to out of school youth

 - Connections to registered apprenticeship programs

 - One-stop continuous improvement

 - In-person and virtual services

-The Area 7 Plan describes how Area 7 will meet the federal and State vision of workforce development implementation and is divided into the sections enumerated in the State's guidance and which are briefly summarized below in the order of the State's guidance.
+The GOWB Plan describes how GOWB will meet the federal and State vision of workforce development implementation and is divided into the sections enumerated in the State's guidance and which are briefly summarized below in the order of the State's guidance.

-• A description of the local workforce development system vision:
+A description of the local workforce development system vision:

-The Area 7 Workforce Development Vision is: To provide quality and effective workforce system services in coordination with our workforce partners to the jobseekers and employers of the counties comprising Ohio Workforce Development Area 7.
-Following the required components of the Plan Area 7 describes how it will realize its vision.
+The GOWB Workforce Development Vision has been updated to state:

+To provide quality and effective workforce system services, virtually and in person in coordination with our workforce partners to the jobseekers and employers of the counties comprising the Greater Ohio Workforce Board area.

+Following the required components of the Plan the GOWB describes how it will realize its vision.

-• A local area analysis of: economic and labor market conditions:
+• A local area analysis of economic and labor market conditions: